 6.Worked at Domino's in college.
 Our franchisee made it a fireable offense to call in sick.
 If you missed a scheduled shift, it would be considered quitting, and you wouldn't get put on the schedule ever again.

 As a result, workers would come in to work INCREDIBLY ill and still make your food.
 I once witnessed a coworker begin to make a pizza, stop to go puke in the bathroom, than continue making the pizza.

-At Staples (in Canada), we ran out of pencil crayons during back to school season, which was not good for business; parents want to do one-stop shopping for school.
-So one of the managers took me to the Wal-Mart at the other end of the shopping centre, and we loaded up 2 carts with ALL of their pencil crayons.
+At Staples (in Canada), we ran out of pencil crayons during back-to-school season, which was not good for business; parents want to do one-stop shopping for school.
+So one of the managers took me to the Wal-Mart at the other end of the shopping center, and we loaded up 2 carts with ALL of their pencil crayons.

 Looking back, damn that was some shady shit.